 The monument has a plaque “In Herrinering Van Die Voortrekkers” at its base, and a relief on the one side.
 Underneath the structure, in a barred area are the imprints of the wagon that came through here at the time (This could tie into the Voortrekker Monument in Emma Park.)
-The church dates from 1928 and is still in use.
+The church dates from 1928 and is still in use at the time of writing.
 Unfortunately the monument is very difficult to access because of vegetation and fencing.

 As usual with a find like this, the context is everything and I was fortunate enough to get to talk with a member of the church which is why I know what is underneath the cairnlike structure.